Thamir-73/ideagnUpdated/source/_posts/compass.md

 but if a state, one year ago, lies about y topic,

-you could say with more assertiveness, that they lied today about y event, because it’s just more difficult to change incentives for larger institutions.
+you could say with more assertiveness, that they're also lying today about y event, because it’s just more difficult to change incentive structures for larger institutions.

-Because smaller things (individuals, small entities) as opposed to bigger things (monopolies, states, media machines), are easier to change, therefore more unpredictable.
+Because smaller entities (individuals, small entities) as opposed to bigger entities (monopolies, states), are easier to change, therefore more unpredictable.

 ### Fallacies / taking it to the extreme:
 It might be interesting to say, after we looked at our aforementioned tools,

-there there is a realm that one can misuse those tools to the extreme, where by:
+there is a realm where one can misuse those tools to the extreme, where by:

 looking into the past too much and judging by it, and relatively excluding the present, would be what is known as the genetic fallacy (happens more often than you think).

 Looking into the present without much historical context, would be what is known as an: argument from ignorance.

-### conclusion:
+### Conclusion:
 I’d like to end by saying: even though the ideas discussed are not necessarily novel and only reminders/common sense,

 but reminders are sometimes even more important than novelty, when approaching such complex issues.